 - Breathing Buddies – a short video by Daniel Goleman

-A more in-depth article called: 6 Easy Ways to Use Mindfulness in the Classroom + Free Printable discusses how to incorporate these types of activities with your students to create a mindful classroom.
+- A more in-depth article called: 6 Easy Ways to Use Mindfulness in the Classroom + Free Printable discusses how to incorporate these types of activities with your students to create a mindful classroom environment.

-Right now, let’s look at the 9 different types of mindfulness activities for teachers to feel calmer in the face of stress.
+Now, let’s look at the 9 different types of mindfulness activities for teachers to feel calmer in the face of stress.’s look at the 9 different types of mindfulness activities for teachers to feel calmer in the face of stress.

-This set of 9 skills can be learnt and adopted into your routine, to be more mindful and help balance the mind, body and emotions:
+This set of 9 mindfulness skills can be learnt and adopted into your routine, to be more mindful and help balance the mind, body, and emotions:

-Focusing on your breath throughout the day is an easy way to be mindful and slow down.
-By using a deep, focussed breathing strategy, it can help you to revert your body from a stressed-state into the relaxation response and calm your nervous system.
+Focusing on your breath throughout the day is one of the easiest mindful practices to help you slow down.
+By using a focused deep breathing strategy, you can transition from a stressed state into the relaxation response and calm your nervous system.

-If you want to learn this style of transformative breathing and be much more intentional with your breath, (not just ‘3 quick puffs and your done breathing style’,) read this in-depth article called An Easy Way to Relieve Teacher Stress (You Won’t Believe How Simple It Is!)
+If you want to learn this style of transformative breathing and be much more intentional by taking deep breaths that fuel positive emotions (not just ‘3 quick puffs and you’re done breathing style’,) read this in-depth article called An Easy Way to Relieve Teacher Stress (You Won’t Believe How Simple It Is!)

 You don’t need to WORRY about how you feel, just sit with these feelings, acknowledge them and then move on.